radu-matei/radu-matei.github.io/content/blog/kube-toolkit.md

 Introduction
 ------------

-If you ever used [Helm](https://github.com/kubernetes/helm) or [Draft](https://github.com/azure/draft), you know they are very cool command-line tools that connect to a Kubernetes cluster, more specifically to a server-side componend (Tiller in the case of Helm, Draftd for Draft) without exposing ports on the Internet, and allow you to interact with your cluster through gRPC-based services.
+If you ever used [Helm](https://github.com/kubernetes/helm) or [Draft](https://github.com/azure/draft), you know they are very cool command-line tools that connect to a Kubernetes cluster, more specifically to a server-side component (Tiller in the case of Helm, Draftd for Draft) without exposing ports on the Internet, and allow you to interact with your cluster through gRPC-based services.

 [`kube-toolkit`](https://github.com/radu-matei/kube-toolkit) aims to help you build similar tools, acting as a starting point in the journey to building new experiences and tools for Kubernetes.